KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-PoemOfTheDay by Steven-Gassert](https://github.com/Steven-Gassert/MMM-PoemOfTheDay)

 1. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
+2. Recommendation: Found 'axios' in file `node_helper.test.js`: Replace it with built-in fetch.
+3. Recommendation: Found 'axios' in file `node_helper.js`: Replace it with built-in fetch.
-2. Typo: Found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`.
+4. Typo: Found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`.
+5. Recommendation: Found 'axios' in file `package.json`: Replace it with built-in fetch.
-3. Warning: No LICENSE file.
+6. Warning: No LICENSE file.

 ## [MMM-PokemonGOEvents by bigfoott](https://github.com/bigfoott/MMM-PokemonGOEvents)